danielkrainas/node-netstat/README.md

 ## Contributions

-PR's are welcome!
-There are no strict style requirements, PR's welcome!
+PR's welcome!
 There are no strict style guidelines, just follow best practices and try to keep with the general look & feel of the code present.
 All submissions must pass jslint and have a test to verify *(if applicable)*.

 ## License